Generating a Certificate Signing Request (CSR) using Apache Mod_SSL/OpenSSL

-Use the name of the web server as Common Name (CN).
-If the domain name (Common Name) is mydomain.com append the domain to the hostname (use the fully qualified domain name).
+Use the name of the webserver as Common Name (CN).
+If the domain name is mydomain.com append the domain to the hostname (use the fully qualified domain name).

-The fields email address, optional company name and challenge password can be left blank for a web server certificate (Apache SSL).
+The fields email address, optional company name and challenge password can be left blank for a webserver certificate.

 Your CSR will now have been created.
 Open the server.csr in a text editor and copy and paste the contents into the online enrollment form when requested.